StuartRiffle/MiscESRGAN/README.md

 ![Machine Learning Archivist (cat)](Archivist.jpg)

 If you're using a Stable Diffusion web UI (like [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui.git)), you can use these files by putting them in the `models\ESRGAN` folder and restarting the UI.
-They will all appear in the _Extras_ tab.
-For better or worse.
+They will appear in the _Extras_ tab.